 Simply put, this is the greatest chronicle of civilization...anywhere.
 A visit here is like taking a long hike through Encyclopedia Britannica National Park.
-The most popular sections of the museum fill the ground floor: Egyptian, Assyrian, and ancient Greek, with the famous Elgin Marbles from the Athenian Parthenon (Great Russell Street, Tube: Tottenham Court Road, tel.
-020/7323-8000).
+The vast British Museum wraps around its Great Court (the huge entrance hall), with the most popular sections filling the ground floor: Egyptian, Assyrian, and ancient Greek, with the famous frieze sculptures from the Parthenon in Athens.

-Displaying Britain's top collection of European paintings from 1250 to 1900 — including works by Leonardo, Botticelli, Velázquez, Rembrandt, Turner, van Gogh, and the Impressionists — this is one of Europe's great galleries.
-The audioguide tours are the best I've used in Europe (on Trafalgar Square, Tube: Charing Cross or Leicester Square, tel.
-020/7747-2885).
+Displaying an unsurpassed collection of European paintings from 1250 to 1900 — including works by Leonardo, Botticelli, Velázquez, Rembrandt, Turner, Van Gogh, and the Impressionists — this is one of Europe's great galleries.

-The Tower has served as a castle in wartime, a king's residence in peace time, and, most notoriously, as the prison and execution site of rebels.
-You can marvel at the crown jewels, take a witty Beefeater tour, and ponder the executioner's block that dispensed with troublesome heirs to the throne and a couple of Henry VIII's wives (Tube: Tower Hill, toll tel.
-0844-482-7777, booking toll tel.
-0844-482-7799).
+The Tower has served as a castle in wartime, a king's residence in peacetime, and, most notoriously, as the prison and execution site of rebels.
+You can see the crown jewels, take a witty Beefeater tour, and ponder the executioner's block that dispensed with troublesome heirs to the throne and a couple of Henry VIII's wives.
+Lines can be long here; see my guidebook's tips for getting in quickly.

-Dedicated in the spring of 2000, the striking museum across the river from St. Paul's opened the new century with art from the old one.
-Its powerhouse collection of Monet, Matisse, Dalí, Picasso, Warhol and much more is displayed in a converted powerhouse (cross the Millennium Bridge from St. Paul's; Tube: London Bridge plus a 10-min walk; or connect by ferry from Tate Britain; tel.
-020/7887-8008).
+Dedicated in the spring of 2000, the striking museum across the river from St. Paul's opened the new century with art from the previous one.
+Its powerhouse collection of Monet, Matisse, Dalí, Picasso, Warhol, and much more is displayed in a converted powerhouse.
+Of equal interest are the many temporary exhibits featuring more current, cutting-edge art.
+Each year, the main hall features a different monumental installation by a prominent artist.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

-Hi, I'm Rick Steves back with more of the Best of Europe.
-We're exploring London again — a city that just keeps on getting better.
-Thanks for joining us.
+Hi, I'm Rick Steves, back with more of the Best of Europe.
+This time we're in London again — this city just keeps on getting better.
+Thanks for joining us!

-London.
-It's quintessentially English and yet cosmopolitan.
-It's a city where the new and modern seem to mingle enthusiastically with the old and traditional.
+London is quintessentially English…yet cosmopolitan.
+It's a city where the new and modern seems to mingle enthusiastically with the old and traditional.
 I keep coming back and always find a fresh travel experience.

-We'll check out the new (like the Millennium Bridge and the British Museum's Great Court) and admire the old (like a Leonardo and bits of the Parthenon).
-We'll respect tradition and do some shopping.
-And after a bite of traditional English cheese, we'll hike the newly revived South Bank of the Thames.
+We'll check out the new — like the Millennium Bridge and the British Museum's Great Court — and admire the old — like a Leonardo and fragments of the Parthenon.
+We'll respect tradition…and do some shopping.
+And after a bite of tasty English cheese, we'll hike the newly revived South Bank of the Thames.

-London — straddling the River Thames — is vast, but everything we'll see is within a few minutes by taxi, bus or tube: Hyde Park, Harrods, the British Museum and National Gallery, and the venerable Tower of London.
-We'll walk from St. Paul's across the Millennium Bridge to visit the Tate Modern gallery and attractions of the South Bank.
+London — straddling the River Thames — is vast, but everything we'll see is within a few minutes by taxi, bus, or Tube.
+We'll check out Hyde Park, the British Museum, the National Gallery, and, of course, the Tower of London.
+We'll walk from St. Paul's across the Millennium Bridge to visit the Tate Modern Gallery and the attractions of London's South Bank.

-Smoky pubs are giving way to trendy cafes.
+Smokey pubs are giving way to trendy outdoor cafés.
 London's City Hall seems to endorse the wave of contemporary architecture which studs the busy skyline and seems to clamor for attention.

-Strolling through London's parks is a reminder that so many people call London not a world class sightseeing destination, but simply home.
+Strolling through London's parks is a reminder that so many people call London not a world-class sightseeing destination, but simply home.
 The parks — like just about everything in the city — sit on a foundation of history.
 These inviting green spaces, once the hunting grounds of kings, are now the sunbathing grounds of commoners.
-Sprawling Hyde Park (on a sunny day) is particularly crowded.
-And these Londoners may not realize that they very well could be speaking French if it wasn't for the heroics of the man who lived here.
+And these Londoners may not realize that they very well could be speaking French if it wasn't for the heroics of the man who lived right here.

-The duke's guests were greeted by the man he defeated — a larger than life, nearly naked Napoleon.
+The duke's guests were greeted by the man he defeated: a larger than life, nearly naked Napoleon.
 The Duke of Wellington was once the most famous man in Europe.
-His lavish living quarters are embellished by gifts showered on him by a greatful Europe — including 200 paintings still displayed much as the art-loving duke hung them.
+His lavish living quarters are embellished by gifts showered on him by a grateful Europe — including 200 paintings still displayed much as the art-loving duke hung them.

-Wellington's victory over Napoleon and the French set the stage for Britain's glorious Victorian age — when it was the world's only superpower and the sun never set on its empire.
+Wellington's victory over Napoleon and the French set the stage for Britain's glorious Victorian age, when it was the world's only superpower and the sun never set upon its empire.
 This was the reign of Queen Victoria, who ruled from 1837 to 1901.

-The Victorian age was an exuberant time.
-The neo-Gothic Albert Memorial reminds London how Victoria's beloved husband Albert (the only one who called her “Vickie”) did much to promote technology and culture during that industrial boom time.
+The Victorian Age was an exuberant time.
+The Neo-Gothic Albert Memorial reminds London how Victoria's beloved husband Albert (the only one who called her “Vickie”) did so much to promote technology and culture during that industrial boom time.
 The statues at the base herald the great accomplishments of Britain's 19th-century glory days.

 Albert died in 1861.
 His wife, Queen Victoria, was possibly the world's most determined mourner.
 She wore black for the standard two years — and then tacked on 38 more…for good measure.